capnproto/capnproto-rust/README.md

 ```

 You can then use the [capnp tool](https://capnproto.org/capnp-tool.html#compiling-schemas)
-to generate code in a variety programming languages.
+to generate code in a [variety of programming languages](https://capnproto.org/otherlang.html).
 The generated code lets you produce and consume values of the
 types you've defined in your schema.